 1. Hirafu – My preference as it is the biggest

 Hirafu is the biggest of the 4 villages, with the most restaurants and amenities (e.g. gear rental shops and convenience store) so I would recommend staying here for convenience.
 Although it is the most commercialized, Hirafu still has a “Japanese” feel as there are many independent businesses and restaurants (as opposed to some ski resorts with only one glitzy mega-hotel).
 Hirafu’s side of the mountain also has the largest number of ski runs (although the beginner runs are also the most crowded).

-Should I stay in the outskirts?
-I would not recommend staying at places that require a bus ride to the lifts, for example Hirafu East and Hirafu South villages (NOT within walking distance of the Main Village- prices are naturally lower there).
-Although there is a free ski shuttle, it gets very crowded at peak times and you might not get a seat.
+FAQ 2: Should I stay in the outskirts?
+Unless you have your own wheels, I would not recommend staying at places that require a bus ride to the lifts, for example Hirafu East and Hirafu South villages (NOT within walking distance of the Main Village- prices are naturally lower there).
+Although there is a free ski shuttle, it gets very busy at peak times and you might not get a seat (+ almost impossible to bus as a family or group of more than 4pax).
 IMO the cost savings do not justify the inconvenience.